FyraLabs/skystreamer/README.md

 > So please be mindful of the data you are collecting and how you are using it, and respect their consent if possible.
 >
 > You may want to manually filter or redact using a script or another tool before publishing or sharing the data.
+>
+> Fyra Labs is not responsible for any misuse of the data collected by SkyStreamer.
+You are responsible for your own actions.

 ## Usage